cairo-book/cairo-book/src/ch01-02-hello-world.md

 we suggest making a _cairo_projects_ directory in your home directory and keeping all your projects there.

-Open a terminal and enter the following commands to make a _cairo_projects_ directory and a directory for the “Hello, world!” project within the _cairo_projects_ directory.
+Open a terminal and enter the following commands to make a _cairo_projects_ directory.

-> Note: From now on, for each example shown in the book, we assume that
-> you will be working from a Scarb project directory.
-If you are not using Scarb, and try to run the examples from a different directory, you might need to adjust the commands accordingly or create a Scarb project.

 For Linux, macOS, and PowerShell on Windows, enter this: